haselkern/Minecraft-ArmorStand/README.md

 The following things still have to be done.
 Possibly in this order.
 - [ ] Equipment
 - [ ] Equipment locking
-  - [ ] Can we scrape the MC wiki for a searchable dropdown list?
+  - [ ] Can we scrape the MC wiki for a searchable dropdown list? https://minecraft.fandom.com/api.php ?
   - [ ] Colors for leather pieces
   - [ ] Helmet: player name
   - [ ] Helmet: Image URL
-  - [ ] Helmet: Give code from https://minecraft-heads.com ?
+  - [ ] Helmet: https://minecraft-heads.com -> but use Minecraft-URL or Player name and skip the give code thing, that was confusing anyways.
+Have a help popup that explains this functionality with a few screenshots.
 - [ ] Custom name with styling options
 - [ ] Code generation
 - [ ] **Proper rotation conversion between Minecraft and ThreeJS**